 - Amanda Adkins, PharmD; University of Kansas

-- Precepts: Internal Medicine 2
+- Precepts: Management/Administration

 - Adrienne Carey, PharmD, BCPS; University of Kansas